 Why is Core Vocabulary Important For an AAC User?

 Core words are the small number of words that are used most frequently in our conversations.
 About 80% of the words we speak are core words.
 They can be used across contexts, and can have more than one meaning.
 Pronouns, common verbs, prepositions, and helping verbs are part of core vocabulary.
-Examples of core words are I, you, help, that, me, mine, stop, go, get, etc.
+Examples are I, you, help, that, me, mine, stop, go, get, etc.

 Significance of Core Words

 A decade ago, AAC systems gave users a few core words with a wide range of nouns.
 For example, the user was given the core word ‘like’ to use with several nouns such as ‘cookie’, ‘red’, ‘football’, ‘rose’, etc. This seemed to be enough for common communicative functions such as requesting.
 This approach, however, limited the communication ability of the user.